terraform-linters/setup-tflint/README.md

 Used to authenticate requests to the GitHub API to obtain release data from the TFLint repository.
 Authenticating will increase the [API rate limit](https://developer.github.com/v3/#rate-limiting).
 Any valid token is supported.
 No permissions are required.

-Default: `${{ github.token }}`
+Default: `${{ github.server_url == 'https://github.com' && github.token || '' }}`

-To disable authentication, set this value to an empty string (`""`).
-GitHub Enterprise Server tokens will not be accepted by `github.com`.
-GHES users must either:

-* Disable authentication
-* Provide an API token issued from `github.com`
-  * [Apps](https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps) are the preferred way to authenticate on behalf of an organization
+GitHub Enterprise Server will make requests to github.com anonymously by default.
+To authenticate these requests, you must issue a token from github.com and pass it explicitly.

 ### `tflint_wrapper`